Asian Pulled Pork Sliders

 - 8 Brioche rolls (See Note 1)

-- 8 tablespoon peanut butter 1 tablespoon for each slider
+- 8 tbsp peanut butter 1 tbsp for each slider

 - 10 oz carrot cabbage slaw mix shredded